andreas-jonsson/octatron/README.md

 ## About

-Tools and libraries for converting point-cloud data to octree files that can be used for efficient rendering and quarrying.
+Tools and libraries for converting point-cloud data to octree files that can be used for efficient rendering and querying.